 However, if you have non-stabilised EF lenses, then the camera IBIS system can provide 2 to 4 stops of image stabilisation, which is definitely a bonus.

-I have two IS EF lenses (16-35 f/4 and 70-200 /f.28 II) , and testing has shown that the in-body image stabilisation doesn’t make much difference as the lens stabilisation is already pretty good at around 4 stops.
+I have three IS EF lenses (16-35 f/4, 70-200 /f.28 II and 100-400 IS II), and my testing has shown that the in-body image stabilisation doesn’t make much difference as the lens stabilisation in EF lenses is already pretty good at around 4 stops.

 However, for my other Canon EF lenses which aren’t stabilised, including a 100mm f/2.8 macro and 85mm f/1.8 portrait lens, it’s fantastic to be able to shoot these at lower shutter speeds if necessary.